 Traditionally, at the age of 14 students start a programme that lasts for 2 years and during which time they study 5-10 subjects of their choice.
 Intensive, one year courses are available for students of 15 plus with the appropriate academic level from their own country.
 Fewer subjects are studied (maximum 6).
 After this two year period, students take GCSE (General Certificate of Secondary Education) state examinations.
 These qualify students to continue onto A level or Foundation programmes for university preparation.

 Once a student reaches the age of 16 they can start a 2 year programme which leads to A (Advanced) level examinations.
 Students specialise in 3 or 4 subjects that are usually relevant to the degree subject they wish to follow at university.
-At the end of year 1 students take AS level examinations.
-They continue with three or four of these subjects in year 2 and convert them into full A level qualifications at the end of the year.
 A levels are state examinations and are recognised by all UK universities and by institutions worldwide.
 From age 17, international students can opt to study one year foundation programmes.
 These courses lead to private examinations that are an alternative to A levels.
 Foundation courses at colleges are recognised by universities with whom they have partnerships.
 Some universities also offer foundation courses that lead onto their own degree programmes.
 A range of 1 and 2 year vocational diploma programmes are also offered at state colleges.
 These give students a recognised qualification and can also lead onto degree courses.

 A British bachelors degree normally takes three years to complete and most are awarded at honours level.
 Examples of first degrees are: BA (Bachelor of Arts), BEng (Bachelor of Engineering), and BSc (Bachelor of Science).
 State colleges offer some 2 year vocational diplomas that grant exemption from the first and sometimes second year of a degree programme.
 Some private tutorial colleges offer a one year diploma programme which is equivalent to year 1 of university.
 Students taking 1 year diplomas are awarded second year entry at some universities.